 Enabling HPA restriction for target

-This report will contain information about the time when HPA was enabled, a detailed device description and how this action was initiated.
-It will also indicate the initial max address as well as the current one.
+8. In the Case History, Insight creates a report with the information about the time when HPA was enabled, a detailed device description and how this action was initiated.
+The report also indicates the initial max address as well as the current one.